Mobile Suit Gundam SEED Destiny: Anime

 Gundam SEED Destiny had its premiere broadcast in Japan on October 9, 2004, at 6:00 p.m. on the Japan News Network television stations Tokyo Broadcasting System and Mainichi Broadcasting System replacing the first Fullmetal Alchemist anime series and ended on October 1, 2005.
-In December 2005, a special episode called "The Chosen Future" aired in Japan.
+In December 2005, a special episode called Final Plus: The Chosen Future aired in Japan.
 The episode is mainly a remake of episode 50, extending the series' ending.
 The series was collected in a total of thirteen DVD volumes that were released in Japan from February 24, 2005, to February 24, 2005.
 A DVD box from the television series that also included the special episode was released on April 9, 2010.

 The series was licensed by Bandai Entertainment for the North American market.
 The English adaptation was produced by Bandai Entertainment in association with The Ocean Group and the English-language dub was recorded at Ocean Studios.
 The series was released on twelve DVDs in North America in uncut bilingual format between March 14, 2006, and January 8, 2008.
 The Final Plus episode was announced to have been licensed in July 2007, with a single DVD released on April 15, 2008.
 Two "Anime Legends" DVD boxes volumes from the series were later released on January 13, 2009, and May 19, 2009.
 Gundam SEED Destiny began its Canadian broadcast on YTV's Bionix programming block on March 9, 2007, at 9:30 p.m.
 YTV did not air the special recap episode, "Edited".
 On January 11, 2008, Gundam SEED Destiny was moved to the 10:30 p.m.
 Bionix timeslot starting with episode 40, switching timeslots with Bleach.
 On March 28, 2008, it ended its first run.
 In 2007, the series was available on demand from May through June with Comcast Cable in the United States.
 In July 2007, only episodes 1 to 22 have been aired and was thought to be discontinued on Comcast Cable; however, in September 2007, it has been made available again, this time with the English-dubbed version.
 Comcast Cable aired the 50th English episode at the end of February 2008.
 Due to the closure of Bandai Entertainment, the series has been out-of-print.
-On October 11, 2014, at their 2014 New York Comic-Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including Gundam SEED and Gundam SEED Destiny in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
-Sunrise will release the HD remaster of SEED Destiny in North America with a brand new English dub produced by NYAV Post.
+On October 11, 2014, at their 2014 New York Comic Con panel, Sunrise announced they will be releasing all of the Gundam franchise, including Gundam SEED and Gundam SEED Destiny in North America though distribution from Right Stuf Inc., beginning in Spring 2015.
+Sunrise released the HD remaster of SEED Destiny in North America with a brand new English dub produced by NYAV Post on November 9, 2021.

 In November 2012, Sunrise announced through the last remastered episode of Gundam SEED a Gundam SEED Destiny HD remaster project.
 Shortly afterwards, director Mitsuo Fukuda announced in his Twitter account that the final episode of the HD rerelease would combine elements from the original finale with the Special Edition compilation films.